kodey-ai/kodey-cloudformation-sample/README.md

 ```
     branch name to create: feature/aws-cloudformation-implementation-v1

     Information to agent: Do as the steps below are defined one by one.
-You are working in azure repo so make sure to use tools related to azure repo.
+You are working in github repo so make sure to use tools related to github repo.
     NOTE: You should write the actual implementation of code not just comments.

     SCENARIO: You are working in a project in aws where it requires api gateway, sqs, lambda, dynamodb, rds and s3.
 The process looks like this: